GraphChase: A Platform and Benchmark for Urban Network Security Games: Discussion: Testbed for Multiplayer Games

 \section{Discussion: Testbed for Multiplayer Games}

 Computing an NE in multiplayer games is generally hard \citep{chen20053,zhang2023computing}, and designing efficient algorithms for computing such an NE is still an open challenge.
 Our platform could be a testbed for algorithms for solving multiplayer games.
-In particular, our platform provides real-world scenarios for adversarial team games \citep{von1997team,basilico2017team,celli2018computational,farina2018ex,zhang2020computing,zhang2020converging,zhang2021computing,farina2021connecting,zhang2022correlation,zhang2022subgame,zhang2022optimal,zhang2022teamtree,carminati2022marriage,zhang2023team,mcaleer2023teampsro, Anagnostides2023Algorithms,li2023decision}, where a group of players competes against an adversary or another team.
+The underlying graph-based pursuit-evasion and real-time interception structure is also relevant to other security domains, such as anti-poaching scenarios where UAVs can provide real-time location information of poachers \citep{bondi2018spot}.
+These domains share a common structure of graph-based pursuit, interception, and team coordination.
+In particular, GraphChase provides real-world scenarios for adversarial team games \citep{von1997team,basilico2017team,celli2018computational,farina2018ex,zhang2020computing,zhang2020converging,zhang2021computing,farina2021connecting,zhang2022correlation,zhang2022subgame,zhang2022optimal,zhang2022teamtree,carminati2022marriage,zhang2023team,mcaleer2023teampsro, Anagnostides2023Algorithms,li2023decision}, where a group of players competes against an adversary or another team.
 Various solution concepts apply depending on the situation.
 When team players compete independently against the adversary, the relevant solution concepts include 1) NE \citep{nash1951non,zhang2023computing}, where no player gains by deviating from this equilibrium, and 2) team-maxmin equilibrium (TME) \citep{von1997team,basilico2017team,celli2018computational,zhang2020computing,zhang2020converging,zhang2022correlation}, which is a type of NE that optimizes the team's utility across all NEs.
 Based on our platform, if we set that pursuers independently try to interdict the evader, we can also use our platform to compute an NE or TME in normal-form or extensive-form games.
 For normal-form games where team players can coordinate their strategies, the applicable solution concept is the correlated team-maxmin equilibrium (CTME) \citep{basilico2017team}.
 This is essentially equivalent to an NE in zero-sum two-player games, as the team with coordinated strategies and a unified payoff function behaves like a single player.
 In extensive-form games, the team with coordinated strategies has two solution concepts: 1) team-maxmin equilibrium with a communication device (TMECom) \citep{celli2018computational}, applicable when the team can continuously communicate and coordinate strategies, making the game akin to a two-player zero-sum game with perfect recall; and 2) team-maxmin equilibrium with a coordination device (TMECor) \citep{celli2018computational,zhang2021computing,zhang2024dag}, used when the team can only coordinate strategies before gameplay, rendering the game similar to a two-player zero-sum game with imperfect recall.
 The algorithms in \citep{zhang2019optimal,li2021cfr,xue2021solving,xue2022nsgzero,li2023solving,li2024grasper} implemented on GraphChase compute a TMECom that is NE in team adversarial games.
-If we set that the team can only coordinate strategies before gameplay in the extensive-form games, we can also compute a TMECor on GraphChase.
+If we set that the team can only coordinate strategies before gameplay in extensive-form games, we can compute a TMECor on GraphChase.
+Future work may extend GraphChase from static edge weights to dynamic time-varying weights for modeling real-time urban traffic.